 - advise on proposed programs and government initiatives that promote public and private sector innovation and increase productivity and employment opportunities.

 The IPC undertakes research projects to inform its advice to NSW Government.
-Commencing August 2018, the IPC’s Innovation Economy research series will deliver a number of reports highlighting trends in innovation to guide policy direction and program development in NSW.
+Since August 2018, the IPC’s Innovation Economy research series has delivered a number of reports highlighting trends in innovation to guide policy direction and program development in NSW.

 If you’d like to be updated on our upcoming releases, please email us at firstname.lastname@example.org and ask to be added to our mailing list.